toluaina/toluaina.github.io/docs/tutorial/transform-nodes.md

+# Transform Nodes

-Transform nodes allow you to change the output of the document type
+Transform nodes allow you to change the output of the document type.

 ### `rename`